Skip to content

 OutcomeSkill-based (diverse knowledge wins)Luck-dependent (wheel determines category)

 When we tested duel formats during development, the 6-topic structure hit the sweet spot.
 It’s broad enough that one-trick players can’t dominate.
-It’s focused enough per round (3 questions per topic) to really test what you know.
+It’s focused enough per round (3 questions per topic) to test what you know.
 LearnClash also supports topic-locked duels where all 18 questions cover a single topic.
 Perfect for deep-dive challenges with friends.

 Trivia Crack uses a wheel-spin mechanic.
 The spin picks which of the six categories you answer next.
 That adds a gambling layer.
 A history expert might land on Sports three times in a row.
 Games stretch over hours or days.
 The wheel means the outcome often hinges on luck, not skill.